MechanicalRock/mechanicalrock.github.io/_posts/2020-03-10-serverless-express-sls.md

 Further information is available on special VTL parameters [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-mapping-template-reference.html).

 I've also implemented an endpoint to create comments - which is far simpler.
 Peruse it at your own leisure.
-I've left additional endpoints as an excercise for the reader.
+I've left additional endpoints as an exercise for the reader.

 ```yaml
 components: